-MHI recommends that Nalcor develop a transmission line emergency response restoration plan includingprior to in-service which includes consideration of access routes, material caches and equipment which can be mobilized quicklyin an emergency.
+MHI recommends that Nalcor develop a transmission line emergency response restoration plan including access routes, material caches and equipment which can be mobilized quickly.

 The transmission line structures and routes selected for all transmission facilities are cost-effective considering the terrain, route, and climatic loading expected.
 From the review of the written documentation provided, design methodology, and information recorded in the Nalcor staff interviews, MHI has found that the Decision Gate 3 estimates for all transmission facilities were prepared in accordance with good utility practice and within an AACE International Class 3 level accuracy range.